defx/dynamo/README.md

 ## Quick Start

 The first thing to understand is that, from a Dynamo point of view, it doesn't matter how or where you generate your HTML.
-Dyanmo binds to your _existing_ HTML to enable asynchronous updates in the browser.
+Dynamo binds to your _existing_ HTML to enable asynchronous updates in the browser.

 Follow these 3 steps to get started: